aotearoan/angular-fullpage/README.md

 ## Demo server

+View a demo [here](https://aotearoan.github.io/angular-fullpage/) or to run it locally:

-After building the lib, run `ng serve` to start the demo server at `http://localhost:4200/`.
+after building the lib, run `ng serve` to start the demo server at `http://localhost:4200/`.